 Natalie Van Deusen is the inaugural Henry Cabot and Linnea Lodge Professor of Scandinavian Studies at the University of Alberta, where she teaches a variety of courses on Scandinavian language, literature, and culture.
-Her research interests include Old Norse and Early Modern Icelandic paleography and philology, manuscript culture, hagiography and religious literature, and women’s and gender studies.
-She also serves as Book Review Editor for Scandinavian-Canadian Studies/Études scandinaves au Canada.
+Her research interests include Old Norse and Early Modern Icelandic paleography and philology, manuscript culture, hagiography, disability studies, and gender studies.

 Christine Ekholst is a historian who researches gender and sexuality in medieval Scandinavia and Europe.
 She has taught at Carleton University and the University of Guelph in Canada.
 She is currently a research fellow at the Department of History at Uppsala University and will take up an assistant professorship there starting January 2018.